openmanuscript/openmanuscript/rougue/readme.md

   keep the battery in place, because it's the one thing you need the most access to.
 - Small bit of lighting chain, and two screws to keep the lid in place.
 You may not need this, if your cigar box has some nifty hinges that stay open.
 - Tools.
-All I needed was an x-acto knife to cut the double sided tape, and something to cut the cardboard cover.
+All I needed was an x-acto knife to cut the double sided tape, and the cardboard cover.

 ## Assembly

 It's important that you let go of making this some futzy, crazy, perfect thing.
 Some tape and bubble gum keeping it together is a good thing.
+As long as you have a cool cigar box, this will look cool.

 1. Assemble the guts of the device (computer, display, battery), and have a USB mouse and keyboard available to set everything up.
 The bluetooth keyboard needs to be paired by starting things up in 'normal' desktop mode.
 2. Plug them together to make sure it all works.
 This includes installing the OS for the `pi`.